Racism and Public Health

 - College of Family Physicians of Canada.
 2016.
 Health and health care implications of systemic racism on Indigenous peoples of Canada.
 Fact Sheet.
 (Accessed April 17, 2018).

 - Loppie S, Reading C, and de Leeuw S. 2014.
 Aboriginal Experiences with Racism and its Impacts.
-National Collaborating Centre for Aboriginal Health.
+National Collaborating Centre for Indigenous Health.

 - Reading C. 2013.
 Understanding Racism.
-National Collaborating Centre for Aboriginal Health.
+National Collaborating Centre for Indigenous Health.

 - Reading C. 2014.
 Policies, Programs and Strategies to Address Aboriginal Racism: A Canadian Perspective.
-National Collaborating Centre for Aboriginal Health.
+National Collaborating Centre for Indigenous Health.

 - Loppie C. 2015.
 Anti-Aboriginal Racism in Canada: A Social Determinant of Health.
-National Collaborating Centre for Aboriginal Health.
+National Collaborating Centre for Indigenous Health.

 - Anonymous.
 Definition of Stigma.
 Oxford Dictionary.
 (Accessed April 17, 2018).